Burning of the British Embassy in Dublin

-The British Embassy in Dublin was destroyed by arson on 2 February 1972 at 39 Merrion Square.
-This occurred during demonstrations outside the chancery by a large crowd, due to their outrage and animosity against the British (estimates vary between 20,000 and 100,000 people), following the Bloody Sunday massacre in Derry on 30 January 1972, when the British Army's Parachute Regiment shot dead 14 unarmed Catholic civilians during a civil rights demonstration, with the massacre being seen as a direct act of animosity from the Anglican British against the Catholic Irish.
+The British Embassy in Dublin at 39 Merrion Square was destroyed by arson on 2 February 1972.
+This occurred during demonstrations outside the chancery by a large crowd (estimates vary between 20,000 and 100,000 people), due to their outrage and animosity against the British government following the Bloody Sunday massacre in Derry on 30 January 1972, when the British Army's Parachute Regiment shot dead 14 unarmed Catholic civilians during a civil rights demonstration.

 Timeline

 Sunday 30 January

 A protest against internment without trial in Northern Ireland, organised by the Northern Ireland Civil Rights Association on 30 January 1972, ended in a massacre by members of the first battalion of the Parachute Regiment of the British Army.